HeliumEdu/deploy/README.md

 ## Offline Development

-If you would like to develop using Vagrant fully offline (after the initial provision), the following environment variables should be disabled:
+To develop using Vagrant fully offline (after the initial provision), the following environment variables should be set to `False`:

 * PROJECT_DISABLE_EMAILS

 ## Deployment

-The Ansible scripts in this repository, which are also used for configuring Vagrant, are used to deploy to various other environments.
-The
+The Ansible scripts in this repository can be used to deploy to any environment, production to a local Vagrant—the CLI tool in the `bin` folder is useful for this and many other things.
+So, for instance, executing `bin/helium-cli deploy 0.1.0 qa` will deploy the tag `0.1.0` of all projects to the QA environment, provisioning the nodes as necessary along the way.
-CLI tool in the `bin` folder is useful for this (and many other things).
-So, for instance, executing `bin/helium-cli deploy 0.1.0 qa` will deploy the tag `0.1.0` of all projects to the QA environment, provisioning the nodes as necessary along the way.You can also specify branches and/or deploy against Vagrant (which is the `devbox` environment), for example `bin/helium-cli deploy feature-27-branch devbox`.
+Alternatively, a branch can also be specified, for example `bin/helium-cli deploy feature-27-branch devbox`.

-Deployments will not work without an SSH key with permissions at `~/.ssh/id_rsa`, an inventory file for the environment in `ansible/group_vars`, and necessarily private configuration files (for instance, SSL certificates) in `ansible/private`.
+Remote deployments will not work without a permissioned SSH key at `~/.ssh/id_rsa`, an inventory file for the given environment in `ansible/group_vars`, and the necessary private configuration files (for instance, SSL certificates) in `ansible/private`.

 ## Making a New Environment Configuration